telerik/kendo-ui-core/docs/controls/data-management/grid/how-to/AngularJS/adjust-row-heights-for-grid-with-locked-columns.md

 ---
-title: Adjust Row Heights with ng-if Column Templates When Columns Are Locked
+title: Adjust Row Heights When Columns Are Locked
-page_title: Adjust Row Heights with ng-if Column Templates When Columns Are Locked | Kendo UI Grid
+page_title: Adjust Row Heights When Columns Are Locked | Kendo UI Grid
 description: "Learn how to adjust row heights for a Kendo UI Grid with locked columns and a column template that uses `ng-if` in AngularJS applications."
 slug: howto_adjust_row_heights_template_locked_columns_grid
+position: 1
 ---

-# Adjust Row Heights with ng-if Column Templates When Columns Are Locked
+# Adjust Row Heights When Columns Are Locked

 You might have to handle a scenario with locked columns where the content of the column template is initially hidden through the `ng-if` directive.

-In such cases, showing the content later might cause issues related to the proper calculation of the row heights for the locked and unlocked parts of the Grid.
-To avoid such possible behavior, when the scope value that controls the visibility of the template content is changed, conditionally call the [`resize()`](/api/javascript/kendo#methods-resize) and [`refresh()`](/api/javascript/ui/grid#methods-refresh) methods of the Grid in its [`dataBound`](/api/javascript/ui/grid#events-dataBound) event.
+In such cases, if you show the content later, you might cause issues related to the proper calculation of the row heights for the locked and unlocked parts of the Grid.
+To avoid such possible issues, conditionally call the [`resize()`](/api/javascript/kendo#methods-resize) and [`refresh()`](/api/javascript/ui/grid#methods-refresh) methods of the Grid in its [`dataBound`](/api/javascript/ui/grid#events-dataBound) event when the scope value that controls the visibility of the template content is changed.

 The following example demonstrates how to adjust the row heights in a Kendo UI Grid with locked columns and with a column template that uses the `ng-if` directive.